defenseunicorns/uds-capability-rook-ceph/docs/developer-guide.md

 make delete-dev-cluster
 ```

-Alternatively you can run the single `make test-dev-e2e` target to run through the full test process.
+Alternatively you can run more concise make targets for your testing needs:
+- `make dev-deploy`: Creates the cluster, initializes with zarf, creates the package, then deploys the package.
+Ensure you run `make delete-dev-cluster` to teardown once testing is complete.
+- `make test-dev-e2e`: Full e2e CI workflow to create, test and destroy.